cch1/drcfg/README.md

 When using the `def>-` macro, drcfg stores values in zookeeper at the path `/drcfg/<*ns*>/<varname>` where `*ns*` is the namespace of the module that defines the var.

 When using the `def>-` macro, drcfg will also creates a `.metadata` zookeeper node under the defined node containing any metadata (hopefully including a doc string as described below).
 If no metadata is provided, the node is not created.
-Note that normal metadata on the reference object is represented by the ZooKeeper stat data structure.
+Note that normal metadata on the reference object contains the ZooKeeper Stat data structure.

 ### drcfg usage